Truly-Modular/Modular-Item-API/COMPAT.md

 A Sword and an Axe implement as the same Toolfamily.
 - **Exceptions**
 Some mods sadly implement their Tools differently/weirdly and dont get detected because of that.
+In addition right click abilities and on-hit effects or similar effects cant be automaticly detected sadly
 - **Quirks**
 Sometimes the texturing or Naming of the Generated Material may be odd, this is simply due to the generative nature.